-gh: a pointer to the local copy of a gate handle
+"gh" is a pointer to the local copy of a gate handle.

-map_activation: "mapping activation" routine to call when a change occurs
+"map_activation" is the mapping activation routine to call when a change occurs.
+The value of map_activation can be:

-G_NOACT: no activation routine

-G_UNMAP: terminate an existing mapping

-G_CURRENT_GH: just return the current gate handle without creating a mapping

-A valid function address: the activation routine for the mapping $% \left({{{\boldsymbol{x}}{i}}} \right)$ g_map (some_gid, &(env->some_gh), G_CURRENT_GH);
+- G_NOACT: no activation routine.
+(Uses the system default routine which just updates the gh.) - G_UNMAP: terminate an existing mapping - G_CURRENT_GH: just return the current gate handle without creating a mapping - A valid function address for the activation routine for the mapping g_map (some_gid, &(env->some_gh), G_CURRENT_GH);

-4. Mapping to retrieve the current GH
+Mapping to Retrieve the Current GH